Hitting

 and all corporal punishment in California

-Scientific research shows that corporal punishment harms a child's physical and mental well-being—undermining the future health, safety, and success of our state.
+Continuing to deny the scientific research of the harm corporal punishment causes, we undermine the future health, safety, and success of our state.

 The Problem